Currently Documented Edition Signature and Seal Markings:

 About half of the currently documented copies of 130 are the 130 (a) version.
 Unfortunately, this copies of this morph typically have an unusually high number of flaws.
 Several of the 130 (a) prints show brownish smears from registration errors, and there are also problems with its lead-based white pigment.
 Lead white pigment used plain (or mixed to lighten other colors) is subject to chemical discoloration.

 Over time portions of this originally white pigment may gradually turn first rusty-orange, then charcoal gray - or go directly to gray.
 Many copies of 130 (a) (including the one illustrated above) show both orange and gray discoloration around the outer edges of the petals, especially on the flowers along the upper and lower margins of the design.
-Other copies also show similar gray discolored patches in the originally even background (which apparently also contains lead white).
-This example copy of 130 (a) was chosen in part because it has no registration smears or background color changes.
+Other copies also show similar gray discolored patches in the originally even background (which apparently also contains lead white in the ink mixture).

-For both 130 (b) and 130 (c) Rakusan apparently used a different white pigment which does not discolor.
-In addition there are no known copies of either of these morphs with serious flaws.
+For both 130 (b) and 130 (c) Rakusan apparently used a different white pigment which does not discolor as easily.
+In addition there are almost no known copies of either of these morphs with serious printing flaws.
 The oldest securely dated copy of 130 from 1935-1936 is a 130 (a).

 It is entirely possible that chemical problems encountered in initially printing 130 (a) forced Rakusan to change his color formulae for later printing of 130 (b) and 130 (c).

 The earliest 36 Series prints were delivered tipped into recessed wells of presentation sheets embossed in their lower margins with the series title.